Is the Google Ads Quality Score real?

-If you can improve your quality scores, you stand to save (and even make) more money.
+If you can improve your Quality Score, you stand to save (and even make) more money.

-But Google has been known to mystify things a little too much.
-People disappearing and YouTube videos going private is just where it starts.
+But Google has been known to mystify things a little too much; people disappearing and YouTube videos going private (for example) is where it starts.